US STOCKS-S&P 500, Nasdaq hit record highs as U.S.-Iran escalation fears fade

 Trump’s latest comments sent the S&P 500 and the Nasdaq to all-time highs, previously hit on the first trading day of 2020 on hopes of a U.S.-China trade deal.

-The blue-chip Dow was trading just below its all-time high as Boeing Co fell 1.2% after its 737-800 jet belonging to a Ukrainian airline burst into flames shortly after take-off from Tehran, killing all 176 people aboard.
+The blue-chip Dow was just below its all-time high as Boeing fell 1.3% after its 737-800 jet belonging to a Ukrainian airline burst into flames shortly after take-off from Tehran, killing all 176 people aboard.

-Lennar Corp gained 2.4% after the No. 2 U.S. homebuilder beat quarterly profit estimates on the back of lower home prices and mortgage rates.
+Lennar Corp gained 2% after the No. 2 U.S. homebuilder beat quarterly profit estimates on lower home prices and mortgage rates.

 Adding to the upbeat mood, the ADP National Employment Report showed private payrolls jumped by 202,000 jobs last month, much above the 160,000 rise expected by economists polled by Reuters.

-Advancing issues outnumbered decliners for a 1.81-to-1 ratio on the NYSE and a 1.64-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.68-to-1 ratio on the NYSE and a 1.68-to-1 ratio on the Nasdaq.

-The S&P index recorded 54 new 52-week highs and no new lows, while the Nasdaq recorded 85 new highs and 9 new lows.
+The S&P index recorded 55 new 52-week highs and no new low, while the Nasdaq recorded 93 new highs and 9 new lows.
 (Reporting by Sruthi Shankar and Susan Mathew in Bengaluru; Editing by Sriraj Kalluvila, Maju Samuel and Shounak Dasgupta)